kameryntaylor/kameryntaylor.github.io/README.md

 You can click the Preview link to take a look at your changes.
 --->

- in·form·ant
+> in·form·ant
-/inˈfôrmənt/
+> /inˈfôrmənt/
-Learn to pronounce
+> Learn to pronounce
-> noun  <br>
+>> noun
-a person who gives information to another.
+> a person who gives information to another.
-another term for informer.
+> another term for informer.
-a person from whom a linguist or anthropologist obtains information about language, dialect, or culture.
+> a person from whom a linguist or anthropologist obtains information about language, dialect, or culture.
-Definitions from Oxford Languages
+> Definitions from Oxford Languages

 **What I learned in coding:** Never copy other peers around you on a way to approach a project, always get as close to the source as possible and derive your own approach to solving pallet